navapbc/template-infra/docs/infra/set-up-database.md

 If you're not sure whether you need any of these extensions, you can skip this step and come back to it later.

 Note that this should only be used for extensions that require the `rds_superuser` role to be created.
-For most extensions, you should instead enable them as part of your application's standard database migrations.
+For many extensions, you can instead enable them as part of your application's standard database migrations.
+This [list of trusted extensions from AWS](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_PostgreSQL.html#PostgreSQL.Concepts.General.Extensions.Trusted) shows which extensions can be enabled via a database migrations.

 ## 2. Create database resources